Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution

 \section{Introduction}

 Although inertia-dominated fluid flows tend to be very complex, especially in the presence of a free surface or interface, there are certain hydrodynamic problems of this type which can be solved analytically.
-A well-known example is the classic dam-break problem \citep{Stoker1958,Johnson1997} in which an instantaneous collapse of the reservoir wall causes a mass of water to be driven by gravity over a horizontal or sloped ground.
-This problem was originally solved by \citet{BarredeSaint-Venant1871} and then shortly afterwards in a more complete form by \citet{Ritter1892} using shallow-water approximation and the method of characteristics.
+A well-known example is the classic dam-break problem in which an instantaneous collapse of the reservoir wall causes a mass of water to be driven by gravity over a horizontal or sloped ground. \citep{Stoker1958,Johnson1997} This problem was originally solved by \citet{BarredeSaint-Venant1871} and then shortly afterwards in a more complete form by \citet{Ritter1892} using the shallow-water (SW) approximation and the method of characteristics.

-There is an analogous problem for a stably-stratified two-layer system \textendash{} the lock-exachange problem \textendash{} where a heavier fluid in a horizontal channel is initially separated by a vertical lock from a lighter fluid on the other side.
+There is an analogous problem for a stably-stratified two-layer system, which is known as the lock-exchange problem, where a heavier fluid in a horizontal channel is initially separated by a vertical lock from a lighter fluid on the other side.
 When the lock gate is rapidly removed, the difference in hydrostatic pressure causes the heavier fluid to intrude along the bottom into the lighter fluid which in turn is forced to flow back at the top.
-Such flows produced by lock exchange, which are commonly referred to as gravity currents, have extensively been studied experimentally due to their occurrence in various natural and artificial environments \citep{Simpson1979,Klemp1994,Shin2004}.
+Such flows produced by the lock exchange, which are commonly referred to as gravity currents, have extensively been studied experimentally due to their occurrence in various natural and artificial environments\foreignlanguage{british}{. \citep{Simpson1979,Klemp1994,Shin2004}}